AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Attention-Guided GANs

-\textbf{Attention-Guided Generation Scheme I.} For the proposed AttentionGAN, we intend to learn two mappings between domains $X$ and $Y$ via two generators with built-in attention mechanism, i.e., $G{:} x {\rightarrow} [A_y, C_y] {\rightarrow} G(x)$ and $F{:} y {\rightarrow} [A_x, C_x] {\rightarrow} F(y)$, where $A_x$ and $A_y$ are the attention masks of images $x$ and $y$, respectively; $C_x$ and $C_y$ are the content masks of images $x$ and $y$, respectively; $G(x)$ and $F(y)$ are the generated images.
-The attention masks $A_x$ and $A_y$ define a per pixel intensity specifying to which extent each pixel of the content masks $C_x$ and $C_y$ will contribute in the final rendered image.
-In this way, the generator does not need to render static elements (basically it refers to background), and can focus exclusively on the pixels defining the domain content movements, leading to sharper and more realistic synthetic images.
-After that, we fuse input image $x$, the generated attention mask $A_y$ and the content mask $C_y$ to obtain the targeted image $G(x)$.
-In this way, we can disentangle the most discriminative semantic object and unwanted part of images.
-Take Fig.~\ref{fig:excyclegan} for example, the attention-guided generators focus only on those regions of the image that are responsible of generating the novel expression such as eyes and mouth, and keep the rest of parts of the image such as hair, glasses, clothes untouched.
+\textbf{Attention-Guided Generation Scheme I.} For the proposed AttentionGAN, we learn two mappings between domains $X$ and $Y$ via two generators with built-in attention mechanism, i.e., $G{:} x {\rightarrow} [A_y, C_y] {\rightarrow} G(x)$ and $F{:} y {\rightarrow} [A_x, C_x] {\rightarrow} F(y)$, where $A_x$ and $A_y$ are the attention masks of images $x$ and $y$, respectively; $C_x$ and $C_y$ are the content masks of images $x$ and $y$, respectively; $G(x)$ and $F(y)$ are the generated images.
+The attention masks $A_x$ and $A_y$ define a per pixel intensity specifying to which extent each pixel for the content masks $C_x$ and $C_y$ will contribute in the final rendered image.
+In this way, the generator does not need to render static elements (it refers to background), and can focus exclusively on the pixels defining the domain content movements, leading to sharper and more realistic synthetic images.
+After that, we fuse the input image $x$, the generated attention mask $A_y$, and the content mask $C_y$ to obtain the targeted image $G(x)$.
+In this way, we can disentangle the most discriminative semantic objects and the unwanted part of images.
+Take Fig.~\ref{fig:excyclegan} as an example, the attention-guided generators focus only on those regions of the image that are responsible of generating the novel expression such as eyes and mouth, and keeping the rest of parts of the image such as hair, glasses, and clothes untouched.
 The higher intensity in the attention mask means the larger contribution for changing the expression.